If you've blocked our ad, please consider unblocking it.

 SegaSonic the Hedgehog is Sonic the Hedgehog, Mighty the Armadillo, and Ray the Flying Squirrel's only game together.
 It was also the first Sonic game to have voice acting.

-Early versions for the characters on the title screen can be found in the game, with the shine on the eyes and the nose missing/unfinished.
+Early versions for the characters on the title screen can be found in the game, without the shine on the eyes and the nose missing/unfinished.
 While Sonic was seen in the prototype, Ray and Mighty were nowhere to be seen outside of the graphics data.

 Player Character Graphics